spencermountain/compromise/plugins/speed/README.md

 ### Keypress
+if you are running compromise on every keystroke, it is not necessary to re-parse all sentences, every time.
-cache any already-parsed sentences, and combine them in-memory
+This plugin will cache any already-parsed sentences, and combine them in-memory, with any changed ones.

+it will also un-cache any temporary sentences, to clear-up memory.
 ```js
 import {keyPress} from 'compromise-plugin-speed'
 nlp.extend(keyPress)